livingdocsIO/performance-testing/README.md

 ## Launched instances

-- the terraform setup prepares machines to make requests with artillery against the target servers.
+- the terraform setup prepares machines to make requests with `artillery` against the target servers.
 - all instances are of the same type of aws machine, however one of them is tagged with `mobile` and the others are tagged with `web`.
 Later we use use this notation to deliver the right artillery configuration in order to make a regular `GET` request or mobile api request with custom headers (this is the bluewin specific part).
 - by default we launch 2 instances (one `web` and one `mobile`).
+The `web` instance would make a regular `GET` request.
+The `mobile` instance would make a request with custom header in order to deliver mobile specicic json.
-You can launch any number of instances (for example `10`) using the following command:
+- you can launch any number of instances (for example `10`) using the following command:

 ```
 terraform apply -auto-approve -var count=10
 ```

-- the above command will launch 9 `web` instances and 1 `mobile` instance.
+- the above command will launch 10 instances: 9 `web` instances and 1 `mobile` instance.
 - have a look at [terraform.tfvars](./terraform.tfvars) for a list of variables you can override during terraform setup.

 # Setup